LostInBrittany/wasm-codelab/step-06/README.md

 Let's begin by creating our first LitElement, a very simple `game-of-life`.
 By doing it you will see how easily you can add LitElement widgets to your normal web applications.

+Create a new project folder, called `WebComponents` where you will put all the code of this step and the next one.

 ### Dependencies